Plans and policy

 Implementation of our sustainability plans, policies and initiatives are overseen by the Environment and Sustainability Steering Group (ESSG), chaired by the Deputy Vice Chancellor.
 The Sustainability Strategy can be found here Sustainability Strategy 2015-2020.

-Keele has an Environmental Sustainability Policy that outlines the University's environmental and sustainability objectives and targets.
+Keele has an Environmental and Social Sustainability Policy 2021 that outlines the University's environmental, social and sustainability commitments.

 The delivery of the Environmental Sustainability Policy and Sustainability Strategy is supported by an annually reviewed operational plan, the Eco Campus Objectives and Targets.